, I had the pleasure of speaking with Rebecca Herold. She’s a long time cybersecurity industry veteran and the founder of SIMBUS, LLC

 From there, I worked at a large bank (and then moved briefly to a smaller bank) as an engineer developing methods to detect online banking fraud and finally convinced Hurricane Labs to let me work there.

-KC: Thank you for my copy of Defensive Security Handbook, by the way.
+: Thank you for my copy of Defensive Security Handbook

 Hurricane Labs is easily the best place I’ve ever worked, and I’m not just saying that to keep my job.
 I came here to work with experts; I read the blog posts on the website and was just amazed with the talent and experience.
 I noticed the employees were doing talks and writing books, too.
 Everyone had nice things to say about Hurricane Labs.
 I thought it had to be too good to be true, but after I started working here, it got even better.
 People treated me with respect, didn’t doubt that I knew what I was talking about, and worked with me without drama or too much ego.
 Everyone is so smart, it’s almost embarrassing sometimes when I have to ask what they’re talking about, but to this day, no one has treated me like a dummy, so I have no fear saying “I don’t know” as I have before.
 The level of quality in the work my co-workers produce is beyond normal expectations and pretty quick.
 I still wonder when the dream is going to end and I’m going to wake up.